HCL-Hbot/ros_social_robot_prototype/README.md

 # Brief Steps for micro-ros agent setups
+For now brief description

 sudo apt install python3-rosdep sudo rosdep init rosdep update && rosdep install --from-paths src --ignore-src -y

+# Steps to run micro-ros node succsfully
+For now brief description

+1. Stop micro-ros agent (especfilly if it uses the serial port, because this occupies the port and there for we can't flash!)
+2. flash firmware to mcu
+3. Start micro-ros agent
+4. Press the reboot button of MCU.

+Now we can see node and topic's from the MCU.

+# Micro-ros pub_sub_led_control

+Some parameters for this node can be configured compile time.
+The parameters can be found in config_example.ini.
+To use the parameters: Create a file "config.ini" with the same contents of config_example.ini. config.ini will always be used and not be pushed to git, this way your configruation will stay private :).

+When building this node the parameters will be automatically loaded with the pythonscript "load_config.py".
+The configuration file config.ini will always be used.